pvillega/greenscreen-sample/README.md

 The project is configured to use [Postgres](https://www.postgresql.org/).

-You can set up one local instance or if you use [Docker](https://www.docker.com/) the script `bin/setupPostgresDocker.sh` can set up one container running postgres for you.
+You can set up one local instance or if you use [Docker](https://www.docker.com/) the script `bin/psql/setupPostgresDocker.sh` can set up one container running postgres for you.

+Folder `bin/psql/` includes some utility scripts to help removing unused docker volumes

 ### Doobie